Charles J. Carney

-Charles Joseph Carney (April 17, 1913 – October 7, 1987) was an American politician and member of the U.S. House of Representatives from Ohio from 1970 to 1979.
+Charles Joseph Carney (April 17, 1913 – October 7, 1987) was an American labor leader and politician who served as a member of the U.S. House of Representatives from Ohio from 1970 to 1979.

 Early life and career

 Born in Youngstown, Ohio, Carney attended schools in Youngstown and neighboring Campbell, Ohio.
 He later attended Youngstown State University.

+State Senate

 Carney was a member of the Ohio Senate from 1950 to 1970, serving as minority leader from 1969 to 1970.

+Organized labor

 Prior to his involvement in public service, Carney was involved with Youngstown-area labor organizations.
 He served as a staff member of the vice-president, and president, of the United Rubber Workers Union Local 102 from 1934 to 1950.
 He served as staff representative of United Steelworkers of America from 1950 to 1968.
 Carney also served as vice-president of the Mahoning County CIO Industrial Council.

 Congress

 Carney was elected to Congress as a Democrat in 1970, defeating attorney Richard McLaughlin, to the Ninety-first Congress, by special election, to fill the vacancy caused by the death of incumbent Michael J. Kirwan, and reelected to the four succeeding Congresses, from (November 3, 1970 – January 3, 1979).
 He was an unsuccessful candidate for reelection to the Ninety-sixth Congress in 1978.